-If you’re trying to conceive, you may know there are many fertility tests on the market.
-Understanding different fertility tests and what their results mean will empower you with critical information on your trying to conceive journey!
+If you’re trying to conceive, then you probably know that there are many different fertility hormone tests on the market — ovulation tests, pregnancy tests, ovarian reserve tests, and many more!
+Understanding each fertility test and what their results mean can empower you with information on your journey.

 Take an ovulation test, for example: ovulation tests help you and your partner time intercourse around peak fertility.
-Pregnancy tests, on the other hand, tell you if you are pregnant.
+However, you may have heard that an ovulation test can be positive if you’re pregnant.

 Read on to learn if a positive ovulation test is a sign of pregnancy!

 What’s the difference between a positive ovulation test and a positive pregnancy test?

 Since ovulation and pregnancy tests measure two different hormones, it makes sense that each positive gives you a different piece of information.

 Pregnancy tests measure Human Chorionic Gonadotropin (hCG), which is only produced when — you guessed it — you’re pregnant!
 A positive pregnancy test confirms pregnancy.

 Ovulation tests, on the other hand, measure luteinizing hormone (LH).
 LH spikes right before ovulation and triggers ovulation to occur.

 Contrary to popular belief, a positive ovulation test does not actually tell you whether or not you’ve ovulated.
 Instead, a positive ovulation test predicts that ovulation should be coming soon, by measuring the hormone that causes ovulation to occur.

 This helps you time intercourse around ovulation (a.k.a. when you’re most fertile) so sperm has the best possible chance of meeting that egg!